- Hi! I am Nisha Patel, a Practicing Chartered Accountant by profession and a qualified Company Secretary.

-- Fast forward, circumstances led me to CA and eventually I started my firm Nisha Patel and Associates and became a Senior Partner in a leading firm of Ahmedabad, Pramodkumar Dad & Associates with a 200+ clientele.
+- Fast forward, circumstances led me to CA, and eventually, I started my firm Nisha Patel and Associates and became a Senior Partner in a leading firm in Ahmedabad, Pramodkumar Dad & Associates with a 200+ clientele.

 Never wanted to become a CA but life had different plans for me

 While growing up in Punjab, my parents always emphasized instilling rich values in me, my elder sister, and my brother.
 However, financial challenges in childhood, made me realize the value of money and hard work.

 When I was in the 2nd year of graduation, my mother left me for a heavenly abode.
 Her untimely demise left me devastated.
 Nevertheless, I did not have the option to stop.

 I continued pursuing my dreams as I knew that they would make my mother proud.

 I managed the household work and completed my graduation while studying to be a Company Secretary from ICSI (The Institute of Company Secretary of India).